Space Statistics is a Matterport Cloud feature that shows how many people have viewed your Matterport Spaces.

 Statistics for a Single Space

 Open the Space Details Page for that Space.
-Space Statistics are below 3D Showcase.
+Space Statistics are above the Showcase in the Statistics tab.

 Statistics for Several Spaces

 Click the Statistics icon in the top navigation bar.

 Here you can see statistics across all your Spaces, or for all of Spaces in a given folder.

 You can also download a CSV file with all your Space Statistics.

 First choose All Spaces or Select a Folder.
 Select your timeframe (Lifetime, 30 Days, or 7 Days).
 Then click "Export Data".

 You'll receive an email when your download is ready.
 From here you can export the CSV file into Microsoft Excel, Google Sheets, Apple Numbers, or your favorite spreadsheet software.